FlawlessNa/Legends/README.md

 # Royals-V2

 ## TODO
+  - [ ] controller revamp for better focus-lock handling
+  - [ ] royals.actions to revisit - jump_on_rope, teleport/telecast
+  - [ ] Task cancellation - Refactor how callbacks are triggered, such that if necessary, a callback coroutine is used to await for some time before updating data

 ### Inventory Cleanup
 - [ ] I've added 0.1 cooldowns on actions within path_into_movements.py (line 231).
 Reverse if it doesn't work well once you started leeching